My extra mature vegan cheddar is simple to make, and is a mind-blowingly delicious, full-bodied, and robust dairy-free cheese.

-So good in fact, that amato mio, who is the biggest cheese fan I know, and who is even more disparaging of commercial vegan cheese than I am, actually declared this to be excellent.
+So good in fact, that amato mio, who is the biggest cheese fan I know, and who is even more disparaging of commercial vegan cheese than I, actually declared this to be excellent.
 If you knew him, you’d know what high praise this is.

-Do be aware though, that this is not for the impatient cheese lover; like anything worth having, it’s worth waiting for.
-While the actual making of it is very quick, waiting for the cheese to mature is going to take the best part of a week, and waiting for the flavour to reach its fullest potential, and for the cheese to firm up, will be another couple of weeks.
+Do be aware though, that this is not for the impatient cheese lover.
+Like anything worth having, it’s worth waiting for.
+While the actual making of this cheese is very quick, waiting for it to mature is going to take the best part of a week.
+Waiting for the flavour to reach its fullest potential, and for the cheese to firm up, will be another couple of weeks.

 But hey, delayed gratification an’ all that*.